MichalG1910/allpythonfiles/README.md

   - online with a database - after starting, it creates/updates the database.
 All data later is retrieved from this current database.
   - offline - runs without internet connection.
 All data is taken from the database.
 - Available in two themes: dark and light
-- Current tables: average exchange rates, bid/ask exchange rates
+- Current tables: average exchange rates, bid/ask exchange rates, Last 30 exchange rate quotes
 - Generating charts of exchange rates in relation to PLN in various display configurations:
   - 1 currency rate chart in the main window
-  - from 1 to 15 currency charts in one fullscreen window
+  - from 1 to 15 currency charts in different/same time periods in one full-screen window
   - from 1 to all published exchange rates on one chart in a fullscreen window
   - with a trend line,
   - with min/max value